 Although I’m not going to be in Spain for another session, that’s still one session cheaper than I would have had at my city.

 If it’s a serious case of folliculitis, I would recommend looking into laser hair removal.
-For legs, definitely laser hair removal, as electrolysis is a longer and more expensive process.
+For legs, definitely laser hair removal, as electrolysis is a longer and a more expensive process.

 Just think about laser hair removal for strawberry legs.
 Please and thank you.